 “Drivers looking to get the cheapest insurance premiums in Missouri should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-- In Missouri, the city of Jefferson City has the most affordable car insurance rates at $1,776 annually.
+- The city of Jefferson City has the lowest auto insurance rates in Missouri, with an average premium of $1,776 per year.

 Cheapest car insurance rates in Missouri per month